edgarminers/python-edgar/README.md

-Download the SEC EDGAR fillings index with python-edgar
+Download the SEC EDGAR fillings index
 =========

 python-edgar downloads the EDGAR fillings index from the SEC FTP.
 The index is comprised of IDX files.
 An IDX file is a csv-like file that contains the following information: